Skip to main content

 HMRC are concerned about unscrupulous agents setting up accounts for taxpayers and/or using their existing government gateway credentials to register for self assessment.
 HMRC may be able to spot this using security checks.
 Where they suspect someone’s online tax account is under the control of an agent, they may suspend all access to that online tax account while they investigate.

-It is obviously welcome that HMRC do this, however if this happens to you, it does mean that you might not be able to access things like your personal tax account (PTA) (more on these directly below).
+It is obviously welcome that HMRC do this, however if this happens to you, it does mean that you might not be able to access things like your personal tax account (more on these directly below).
 It is important to understand that if a third party has set your mailing preferences to ‘online’ as part of controlling your account, you will not be getting some correspondence, such as letters or notices.

 You should contact the online services helpdesk for assistance.
 You can find the contact details on GOV.UK.
 There is an established process in place to help you get control back or to help you create a new account.
-Please be aware that it may take some time for HMRC to investigate your case and for all the issues to resolve, therefore you should make sure to ask HMRC to send any correspondence by post in the interim.
+Please be aware that it may take some time for HMRC to investigate your case and for all the issues to be resolved, therefore you should make sure to ask HMRC to send any correspondence by post in the interim.

 Personal tax accounts